Gauthampharish/trackapp/README.md

 # trackapp
-it is a food tracker website developed using flask and sql as backend
+it is a food tracker website developed using flask and sqlite as backend